DataStax-Examples/random-paging-restui-java/README.md

 `mvn package`

-This will compile the code and package it as a fat JAR file (located in target/random-paging-rest-ui-1.0-SNAPSHOT-jar-with-dependencies.jar), which contains all the dependencies needed to run the application.
+This will compile the code and package it as a fat JAR file (located in `target/random-paging-rest-ui-1.0-SNAPSHOT-jar-with-dependencies.jar`), which contains all the dependencies needed to run the application.

 Once you have compiled the application, you can run it with:

 `java -jar target/random-paging-rest-ui-1.0-SNAPSHOT-jar-with-dependencies.jar`

-By default, it will try to connect to your cluster at 127.0.0.1:9042, however you can change the contact points by adding a file called application.conf to your class path with the following contents:
+By default, it will try to connect to your cluster at 127.0.0.1:9042, however you can change the contact points by adding a file called application.conf to your classpath with the following contents:

 ```
 datastax-java-driver {